 Research even shows that female leaders take more action to foster Diversity and Inclusion and employee wellbeing than their male counterparts.
 However, 40 percent of women leaders say their DEI work isn’t acknowledged at all in performance reviews, so this is something that needs to be valued more highly within businesses on the whole.

 Studies have shown that some of the major factors behind the persistent gender gap are harmful social norms and stereotypes about women and men.
 As more women enter and succeed in businesses and more female entrepreneurs create change, these social norms will shift.

-Women in business today are helping to break down harmful stereotypes and challenging the status quo.
-Again, this links back to the Choose to Challenge theme for International Women’s day.
+Many women in business are helping to break down harmful stereotypes and challenging the status quo.
 Today’s pioneers are shaping the future of business for years to come for the benefit of everyone.

 Resources for women in business

-To round off our look at the current and future role of women in business, we’ve pulled together some resources that can help those who have been inspired to drive change.
-As well as getting input from our partners AllBright and Hustle Crew, we’ve also picked out some of our courses and other resources that can provide further information:
+To round off our exploration into the current and future role of women in business, we’ve pulled together some resources that can help women in business drive change.
+As well as insights from our partners, AllBright and Hustle Crew, we’ve picked out some of the best courses and other resources that can provide further information: